Orange background with world globe in foreground and icons related to engineering

 • Get to know other students better by working in a group.

-• Test your creativity, design and manufacturing skills..
+• Test your creativity, design and manufacturing skills.

 Teaching staff

-Engineering students are building a robot
+Engineering student building a sumobot

 Student building a science experiment.